 Describe the level of innovation of the proposed technology, clearly stating the current level of development of the proposed solution, including what technical and clinical validation (proof of concept) you have to date, and what challenges remain to be addressed and overcome.

 What is the research question /Aims and objectives

 Please summarise the research question, key aims and objectives.

 Projects in this programme will vary considerably in their design; however, it is expected that applicants will clearly describe:

-- The technology to be tested, stating the current status of validation.
+- The technology to be developed, stating the current status of validation

 Provide an expert summary of the project plan plus any additional points required to support statements made in the previous sections, and include any key references required to justify the points made (e.g. in the use of particular outcome measures or research design and methodology).